SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 are made up of individual constituent values, such as the properties of a structure or the elements of a tuple.
-Because these are value types, mutating any piece of the value mutates the whole value --- this means read or write access to one of the properties requires read or write access to the whole value.
+Because these are value types, mutating any piece of the value mutates the whole value, meaning read or write access to one of the properties requires read or write access to the whole value.

 ..
 XXX Devin: I don't think the "this rule" bit is correct.